IADesai/media-sentiment/send_email_pdf/README.md

 # PDF Visualisation Reports

 The code in this directory creates a PDF containing charts using the most recent data.
-These are sent as attachments in emails using the AWS email service.
+These are sent as attachments in emails using the AWS email service and uploaded to an s3 bucket as a pdf archive.

 ## Required environment variables